 Student employment positions are supported by Federal monies in the form of work study and employment opportunities funded by the Maine Community College System.
 These positions are available fall, spring and summer semesters.
 The hourly wage is in line with minimum wage.
 Students earn money to help pay education costs by performing job responsibilities on campus.
-Student employment positions are available on both the Alfond and Fairfield Campuses.
+Student employment positions are available on both the Alfond and Fairfield Campuses and the two (2) satellite locations, Mid Coast School of Technology in Rockland and the Buker Center in Augusta.

 A list of positions available may be found on the College's website under Financial Aid.